plewis/plewis.github.io/phylogenetics/ssh.md

     pwd

-You should see this output (except with your home directory and not mine):
+You should see this output (except with your home directory and not xxxxx):

     /Users/xxxxx/.ssh